-The Turf-Tec Mascaro Profile Sampler

-TAKING A SOIL PROFILE SAMPLE
+Turf-Tec 12 inch deep Mascaro Profile Sampler TAKING A SOIL PROFILE SAMPLE

 When taking a soil profile sample, be sure cutter blades are securely closed.
 Next, raise the instrument a foot or two above the turf and drive it straight down quickly.
 This will make it cut through the surface thatch and make a clean cut through the turf.